Talk to India's best Astrologers

 Meaning: O Martandaja - born from the Sun, O Pashahasta - the one holding the rope’s end in his hand, O Yama, O Antak, O Lokdhar, O Amaresh, accept the worship of God and the Arghya performed in Bhatradvitiya.
 O Lord, salutations to you.

 The Margapali Mantra is recited for safe travel and divine protection during any journey.
-It is often used by those beginning new ventures or looking for guidance on both wealth and spiritual paths.
+It is often used by those embarking on new ventures or seeking guidance on both wealth and spiritual paths.

 मार्गपाली नमस्तेस्तु सर्वलोकसुखप्रदे।